 The Accord Today

-On Monday, June 1, 2020, the Bangladesh office of the Accord transitioned its functions to a recently established local organization, the Ready-Made-Garment Sustainability Council (RSC).
-While the RSC was set up to be, going forward, the implementing agent of the Accord’s prescribed safety programs in Bangladesh, it was never intended to replace the Accord agreement itself.
-Brand obligations under the Accord Agreement remain in effect and unchanged until the Agreement’s expiration, which is currently scheduled to occur in 2021.
-Current negotiations among the Accord’s apparel brand and union signatories, however, suggest that the term of the agreement will be extended and that its scope will be expanded to cover factory safety programs in other countries in South Asia.
+On June 1, 2020, the Bangladesh office of the Accord transitioned its functions to a recently established local organization, the Ready-Made-Garment Sustainability Council (RSC).
+While the RSC was set up to be, going forward, the implementing agent of the Accord’s prescribed safety programs in Bangladesh, it was never intended to replace the Accord agreement itself; the brand obligations under the Accord Agreement remain in effect and unchanged until the Agreement’s expiration on August 31, 2021—after the conclusion of a three-month extension.

 The WRC's Role